fourstix/Elfos-utils/README.md

   * header.asm - Show the executable header information for a file.
   * scpy.asm - Safely copy a file.
   * xtrim.asm - Trim an executable file to its runtime size.
+  * xrb.asm - XMODEM Receive using the hardware UART and Elf/OS Kernel API.
-  * xsb.asm - XMODEM Send using the hardware UART
+  * xsb.asm - XMODEM Send using the hardware UART and Elf/OS Kernel API.
 * **/src/io/**  -- Source files for Elf/OS I/O utilities.
   * about.asm - Show information about the current drive
   * clr.asm - Clear the screen